Julie Dash: Styles and themes

 Dash started making films around the time of the L.A.
-Rebellion at UCLA which trained many young black filmmakers who all had their own aesthetic visions, however, they all sought a vision of black authenticity.
+Rebellion at UCLA, which trained many young black filmmakers who all had their own aesthetic visions, however, they all sought a vision of black authenticity.
 The L.A.
 Rebellion at UCLA produced many prominent filmmakers who were determined to reimagine the media production process while uplifting and sharing authentically black stories.
 The films that they were making could serve as both entertainment and education.
-Julie Dash who was a major influence and participant of the L.A.
-Rebellion had a common theme in her work which was showcasing the lives of black women and the struggles that they faced.
+Dash, who was a major influence and participant of the L.A.
+Rebellion, had a common theme in her work which was showcasing the lives of black women and the struggles that they faced.
 The themes in her films coincide with the idea that the L.A. rebellion was rebelling against.
 Which was how black people would be portrayed in film following the rise in popularity of blaxploitation films.
 Not only did Dash's films showcase the lives of black people, but her work was also more primarily focused on the lives of black women and the struggles that are unique to black women.
 When making films she aims to say things that need to be said while saying it in a different way that hasn't been done before.

 In the video titled Julie Dash- The Reelback interview on YouTube, she says that her personal filmmaking mission statement is to redefine how we see African-American women on the screen.
 She wants to show their wants, their needs, their desires, their joys, their sorrows because all of the things that Dash was seeing bore little to no relation to the people she knew or the women who raised her.
 She wanted to change that because she wanted to see African-American women portrayed differently on the screen.